 The first iPhone SE 2 rumor from Focus Taiwan emerged in August, 2017.
 The site claimed Apple supplier Wistron was preparing to expand its iPhone manufacturing in an effort to get a new iPhone SE model out in 2018.

-A second iPhone SE 2 release date rumor from Taiwan’s Economic Daily News emerged in late November.
+A second iPhone SE 2 release date rumor from Taiwan’s Economic Daily News emerged in late November, 2017.
 According to the publication’s sources, Apple was planning to release a new iPhone SE in the first half of 2018 and it would be assembled by Wistron at its factory in Bengaluru, India.

-Taiwan’s Economic Daily News agrees with Kuo andclaims Apple won’t release any new iPhones in the first half of 2018.
-And this obviously puts those of you interested in buying a souped up version of the iPhone SE in a difficult position.
+These rumors, and Apple’s decision to stop regularly selling the iPhone SE, puts those of you interested in buying a new version of the iPhone SE in a difficult position.